Kim Paciotti CPDT-KA, CPT, APDT

 Timing was right for her in her career, when she began to work for Training Canines.
 She too felt what Kim does, the puppies mind is fascinating and there is so much to learn from them.

 Christina has completed the Canine Massage course through the Chicago School of Canine massage.
 She has developed a unique massage and yoga program for the puppies at Training Canines.
-Combining the quest for the “science” behind the puppy, has lead her to be an invaluable contributor to the Empowered Puppy Program.
+Combining the quest for the “science” behind the puppy, has lead her to be a very valuable contributor to the Empowered Puppy Program.

 Christina is still active within her small farm, which she shares with her two dogs Phoebe and Beignet.
 She also has, a mixed flock of twenty plus chickens, ducks, and turkeys.
 When she has a spare moment of time, she enjoys photography, sculpting, and learning more about her two dogs.